open-develop/hot-pocketsnes/pocketsnes/readme.txt

     option to menu.
     New "no emulation" option is the old OFF, OFF now emulates APU but does not mix sound.
+ 5) Quick keys option add, allows quick save/load and quick volume change to be disabled.

 v2.2.1  2012-01-07
 gottaX implements: